hyperspy/hyperspy/doc/user_guide/big_data.rst

 Practical tips
 --------------

-Despite some few limitations detailed below, most HyperSpy operations can be performed lazily.
+Despite the limitations detailed below, most HyperSpy operations can be performed lazily.
 Importand points of note are:

 Computing lazy signals
 ^^^^^^^^^^^^^^^^^^^^^^

+Upon saving lazy signals, the result of computations is stored on disk.

 In order to store the lazy signal in memory (i.e. make it a normal HyperSpy signal) it has a :py:meth:`~._signals.lazy.LazySignal.compute` method: